JDRds3/FAnalyzer/README.md

 # Football Computer Vision Project: Football Video Analysis

 This program employs computer vision techniques to analyze football videos.
-The program track players, referees, the ball, and automatically detects teams by color, while also estimating possession metrics.
+The program tracks players, referees, the ball, and automatically detects teams by color, while also estimating possession metrics.
 It uses the following technologies: OpenCV for video processing, YOLO (You Only Look Once) for object detection, ByteTrack for object tracking, and Flask for the web interface and API.